 Renovating in Pleasantville: Village Permits, Historic Review, and What's Different from Mount Pleasant

-Pleasantville looks like a single Westchester town to most people—walkable downtown, the Metro-North station on the Harlem Line, mid-century neighborhoods rolling out from the village core.
+Pleasantville looks like a single Westchester town to most people—walkable downtown, the Metro-North Harlem Line station, mid-century neighborhoods rolling out from the village core.
 It’s actually two governments stacked on top of each other.
 The Village of Pleasantville is its own incorporated municipality with its own building department and design review process.
 The Town of Mount Pleasant surrounds it and runs a separate building department for the unincorporated hamlets of Hawthorne, Thornwood, and Valhalla.
 If your renovation lands on the wrong side of that distinction in your project planning, the timeline and process you assumed are the timeline and process for the wrong jurisdiction.

 Why the Pleasantville vs. Mount Pleasant Distinction Matters

 Most homeowners thinking about a Pleasantville renovation default to one of two assumptions: either “I’m in Pleasantville, the village handles it,” or “Pleasantville is in Mount Pleasant, so the town handles it.”
 Both are right some of the time and wrong some of the time.
 The accurate framing: if your home sits inside the village limits of Pleasantville, you go through the Village of Pleasantville Building Department and any village-level design review that applies.
-If your home sits in the unincorporated portion of Mount Pleasant—Hawthorne, Thornwood, Valhalla, or the broader Mount Pleasant rural areas—you go through the Town of Mount Pleasant Building Department.
+If your home sits in the unincorporated portion of Mount Pleasant—Hawthorne, Thornwood, Valhalla, or the broader rural areas—you go through the Town of Mount Pleasant Building Department.

 How to Confirm Your Jurisdiction

 The most reliable single source is your property tax bill.
-The taxing jurisdictions section spells out whether you pay a Village of Pleasantville line in addition to the Town of Mount Pleasant line.
+The taxing-jurisdictions section spells out whether you pay a Village of Pleasantville line in addition to the Town of Mount Pleasant line.
 If you do, you’re inside the village.
 If your tax bill only shows Town of Mount Pleasant taxes (plus county and school), you’re in the unincorporated portion.

-Other confirmation sources: your deed names the recorded municipality, your mailing address may not (Pleasantville and Thornwood share some ZIP code overlap that can be misleading), and PermitWut cross-references address with municipal mapping for the address-specific answer including borderline cases.
+Other confirmation sources: your deed names the recorded municipality; your mailing address may not (Pleasantville and Thornwood share some ZIP-code overlap that can be misleading).
 On streets close to the village line, confirm directly with both the village and town departments before committing to design or hiring a contractor.
+If you’re considering buying a home in the area and renovation is part of the calculus, this is the right diligence to do at contract stage, not after closing.

 How the Village of Pleasantville Handles Residential Permits